floweredscarf/su25/labs/lab11/index.md

 Then, read over methods that generate sample trees (`sampleTreeX` methods) and try running the `main` method to understand how it works.

 Once you have understood the code, you can start working on the exercises below.
-All tests for these exercises have been provided locally in `BinaryTreeTest.java` for you to check your code.

 {: .info}
 >For the below exercises, you should be using recursion, and you should be adding your helper methods with modified arguments.
 Refer to the tree traversal code for reference!
+All tests for these exercises have been provided locally in `BinaryTreeTest.java` for you to check your code.

 ### Exercise 1: `height`

-Implement the `height` method in the `BinaryTree` class.
-The height of an empty tree is 0; the height of a one-node tree is 1; the height of any other tree is 1 + the greater of the heights of the two children.
+The height of an empty tree is
+0; the height of a one-node tree is 1; the height of any other tree is 1 + the greater of the heights of the two children.

+{: .task}
+>Implement the `height` method in the `BinaryTree` class.

 ### Exercise 2: `isCompletelyBalanced`

-Add an `isCompletelyBalanced` method for the `BinaryTree` class.
-A tree with no nodes and a tree with one node are both completely balanced; any other tree is completely balanced if and only if the height of its left child is equal to the height of its right child, and its left and right children are also completely balanced.
+A tree with no
+nodes and a tree with one node are both completely balanced; any other tree is completely balanced if and only if the height of its left child is equal to the height of its right child, and its left and right children are also completely balanced.

+{: .task}
+>Implement the `isCompletelyBalanced` method for the `BinaryTree` class.

 ### Exercise 3: `fibTree`